 In addition, off-campus study fosters critical thinking and offers students the opportunity to develop another perspective on learning and their lives.
 The benefits of off-campus study are not limited to those who actually study away from campus, but they accrue to the entire community.
-Students return from off campus to rejoin this community and contribute to it in the classroom and informally among their peers who learn more about other cultures and their own culture in conversation.
+Students returning from off campus rejoin this community and contribute to it in the classroom and informally among their peers, who learn more about other cultures and their own culture in conversation.
 In addition to contributing to our students' education in the general ways suggested, appropriate programs of off-campus study enhance the education of certain students in their specific fields.

 In short, off-campus study is an integral part of our educational offerings.
+Qualified and interested students are encouraged to spend a semester in off-campus programs in the United States or abroad.